 #8) Software Testing is about building confidence in the product:

 How do you help the developers and organization by doing software testing?
-By testing the software, you are finding bugs and analyzing product from different perspectives, which helps to make the product better and which helps in growing confidence about the product developed.
+By testing the software, you are finding bugs and analyzing product from different perspectives, which helps to make the product better and thereby helps in growing confidence regarding the product developed.

 #9) Software Testing is about learning fast and implementing new ideas:

 #10) Software Testing is about deciding the priority:

 Ultimately you are left with almost no time and you own a big responsibility of signing the product as “TESTED”.
 To handle these kinds of situations you have to understand priority and have to work and convey accordingly.

 #11) Software Testing is about analyzing data and providing results:

 As I mentioned above, software testing is not limited to executing test cases.
-One has to understand the results, has to generate matrix and has to analyze product’s behaviour accordingly.
+One has to understand the results, has to generate a matrix and also need to analyze a product’s behavior accordingly.